 - Drink Coca tea, known for helping with acclimation.

 It is worth mentioning that altitude sickness is very common in Peru’s highlands.
-Therefore, some medicines help to fight it as Diamox and Soroche pills.
+Therefore, some medicines help to fight it such as Diamox and Soroche pills.
 Please, consult your doctor before taking any of these medications.

 10. Take Your Time